Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    ![S18](../../assets/images/screen_18.jpg){: style="width: 500px;"}

-2. In the web browser enter your full user's name: *username.github.io* and check if your changes are visible.✌️
+2. In the web browser enter your full user's name: *username.github.io* and check if your changes are visible.
+If not, reload the site.✌️

 3. You can find more information in the links below: